Thenextmillionare/DSAI-Project/README.md

-# IE0005 Toxic Comment Multi-Label Classification
+# Toxic Comment Multi-Label Classification

 An end-to-end machine learning project for detecting toxic Wikipedia comments across six overlapping toxicity categories.

-This project was completed by **DSAI EL17** as part of the IE0005 mini project.
-It explores how traditional natural language processing techniques can support content moderation while also examining the limitations and fairness risks of automated toxicity detection.
+This project explores how traditional natural language processing techniques can support content moderation while also examining the limitations and fairness risks of automated toxicity detection.